opensafely/documentation/docs/study-def-tricks.md

                     return_expectations = {...}
                 ),
 ```
 This is ok for 5 events, but if you need more it becomes quite cumbersome.
-An alternative is to wrap the variable signature in a function and loop that signature over the number of events required:
+An alternative is to wrap the variable in a function and loop it over the number of events required:

 ```py